 The Rick Hansen Foundation will provide you an RHFAC Professional to conduct your complimentary rating.

-All applicants will be notified if their application was successful or not within 12 weeks of the application deadline.
+All applicants will be notified if their application was successful or not within 12 weeks of applying.

 It will take approximately 6 weeks after your RHFAC Professional makes an onsite visit to receive your results.
 However, it may take longer depending on several factors including: